Mera and Island Peaks Climbing

 Arrive in Kathmandu at any time.
 Our airport representative will welcome you and explain the program further.
 There are no planned activities for the day, so check into the hotel.
 Enjoy your overnight stay at the hotel.

 This day is reserved for the final preparations for the trek and climbing.
-You will be focusing on checking your gears and packing necessary equipment.
+You will be focusing on checking your gears and packing the necessary equipment.
 You may leave all unnecessary belongings at the hotel and re-pack only the necessary items for the trip.

 Overnight stay at the hotel.
 Meals: Breakfast included.